grahamalderson/f5-agility-labs-adfsproxy/docs/module1/module-validate-environment.rst

         from ADFS

-**If you do not see claims then the virtual environment may not have started correctly.
+**If you do not see claims then the ADFS-1 Windows server may not have started correctly or may not be finished starting.
 It must be fixed before proceeding.
-You have two options:**
+If the lab has just started, wait a few moments.
+If it is still not working, you have two options:**

    Option 1: You can restart services on the ADFS-1 server from your desktop with the shortcut on the desktop.